 - Presentation on Brindley Street Bridge project – this is a topic that was before Council a year ago, and now it’s back.
 You know that little bridge near Trombley Tire and Auto that people use as a shortcut to get to Wegmans from West State Street?
 It’s in serious need of repair.
 The question is whether we want to rebuild the bridge in its current location or extend Taughannock Boulevard to create a new bridge over the Cayuga Inlet.
 See agenda for more info.

-Voting to send on to February Council meeting (Wednesday, February 3rd at 6pm in Council Chambers):
+Voting to send on to March Council meeting (Wednesday, March 2nd, 2016 at 6pm in Council Chambers):